-Go to the Sharded Cluster Instances page.
-In the top navigation bar, select the region in which the instance resides.
-Then, find the instance that you want to manage and click the ID of the instance.
+Go to the ApsaraDB for MongoDB Sharded Cluster Instances page.
+In the top navigation bar, select a resource group and a region.
+Then, click the ID of the target instance.

 Network types of endpoints